-The Bank is involved in community banking and provides retail and private banking services to individuals, and commercial banking services to small and medium-sized businesses.
+The Bank is incorporated under the laws of Bermuda and has a banking license under the Bank and Deposit Companies Act, 1999.
+The Bank is involved in community banking and provides retail and private banking services to individuals and commercial banking services to small and medium-sized businesses.
 The services offered include demand and term deposits, consumer, commercial and mortgage lending, credit and debit cards, and letters of credit.
-The Bank also, through its subsidiary operations, engages in investment management, brokerage and advisory services and trust administration.
+The Bank also, through its subsidiary operations, engages in investment management, brokerage and advisory services, and trust administration.